mspass-team/mspass/docs/source/user_manual/schema_choices.rst

 What database schema should I use?
 =======================================

-This is another question with endmembers.
+This is a question with endmembers.
 At one end is a research workflow that is highly experimental and subject to large changes.
 At the other end is a production workflow you are constructing to run on a large dataset and a cluster with many processors.